EnergiaPowered/official-website/README.md

 ## Installation

-Make sure to have [Node.js](https://nodejs.org/en/download/) & [yarn](https://classic.yarnpkg.com/en/docs/install/) installed on your machine.
+Make sure to have [Node.js](https://nodejs.org/en/download/) installed on your machine.

 1. Clone this repo `$ git clone https://github.com/EnergiaPowered/official-website.git` or using `ssh`.

 2. `$ cd Official-website`.

-3. Run `$ npm install` to install dependencies and packages.
+3. Run `$ npm install` to install dependencies and packages in the root then install packages in `front/` by running `$ npm run front-install`.

 ## Usage

+1. Create a `.env` file at the root of the project
+    1. Copy the content of `.env-example` in to the `.env` file you did created.
+    1. Register for a DB URI in mongo atlas of any other service and add the `URI string` as the value of `DB_URI` variable.

-Run `$ npm dev-start` to start serving the app (front & back), then go to `https://localhost:3000` to view the front and start using the back it is started already.
+1. Run `$ npm run dev-start` to start serving the app (front & back), then go to `https://localhost:3000` to view the front and start using the back it is started already.

 ## Structure